|

 Illegal also is moonshine or mountain dew.
 I'm told though that the last time there was a clampdown, the national board which sells sugar to the Dominican public reported a 50% drop in sales.
 Needless to say, the sunrise industry of moonshine continues.

-Bay Rum is also featured on this site, since it's the only kind of rum you'd not want to drink...
+Bay Rum is also featured on this site, but it is the only kind of rum you do not want to drink!

 We hope you enjoy your visit.